Introducing Franz Josef Glacier

 This creates some truly incredible features in the glacier such as ice caves, tunnels, seracs and crevasses; all of which are constantly changing and evolving so no two days are ever the same.
 Our guides craft their way through the terrain using their ice axe to find the most impressive glacier features and safest hike route.

 Glaciologists consider Franz Josef to be a 'rock star' because of these factors and also because the glacier is readily accessible being located in a temperate rain forest.
-In fact, it has the lowest terminal face elevation of any glacier in the world - that's pretty special!
+In fact, it has the lowest terminal face elevation of any glacier that flows into a temperate rainforest in the world - that's pretty special!